Utamaro: Legacy

+Utamaro's prints also formed part of the collection assembled by the French financier Isaac de Camondo, whose bequest to the Louvre, later enriched by further donations, became the basis of the substantial Utamaro holdings at the Musée Guimet in Paris.
+It has also been argued that the Austrian Symbolist painter Gustav Klimt was specifically influenced in his art by Utamaro.

 Utamaro had an influence on the compositional, colour, and sense of tranquility of the American painter Mary Cassatt's work.
 The shin-hanga ("new prints") artist Goyō Hashiguchi (1880–1921) was called the "Utamaro of the Taishō period" (1912–1926) for his manner of depicting women.
-The painter character Seiji Moriyama in the British novelist Kazuo Ishiguro's An Artist of the Floating World (1986) has a reputation as a "modern Utamaro" for his combination of Western techniques Utamaro-like feminine subjects.
+The painter character Seiji Moriyama in the British novelist Kazuo Ishiguro's An Artist of the Floating World (1986) has a reputation as a "modern Utamaro" for his combination of Western techniques and Utamaro-like feminine subjects.

 In 2016 Utamaro's Fukaku Shinobu Koi set the record price for an ukiyo-e print sold at auction at €745000.

 Utamaro's Fukaku Shinobu Koi (c.
 1793–94) set an auction record of €745000 in 2016.

 The 2016 role-playing game Persona 5 has a character named Yusuke Kitagawa after Utamaro's surname.

 Historiography

 The only surviving official record of Utamaro is a stele at Senkō-ji Temple, which gives his death date as the 20th day of the 9th month of the year Bunka, which equates to 31 October 1806.
 The record states he was 54 by East Asian age reckoning, by which age begins at 1 rather than 0.
 From this a birth year of c.
 1753 is deduced.

 Utamaro has gained general acceptance as one of the form's greatest masters.
 The earliest document of ukiyo-e artists, Ukiyo-e Ruikō, was first compiled while Utamaro was active.
 The work was not printed, but exists in various manuscripts that different writers altered and expanded.
 The earliest surviving copy, the Ukiyo-e Kōshō, wrote of Utamaro: